nanoutils/nanoutils/docs/docs/methods.md

 ## `either`

-Checks if at least one of functions is `true` for arguments
+Checks if at least one of predicates returns `true` for arguments

 ```js
 import { either } from 'nanoutils'